 Ready to freshen up your home’s munchkin zone with a new coat of paint?
 The good news is that finding a paint that won’t compromise indoor air quality has never been easier.
 Thanks to stricter regulation and consumer demand, companies have reformulated paint products to reduce VOCs, which are a class of chemicals that can cause indoor pollution.
 Low or no-VOC paints also claim to be low odor -another great benefit.
 So what do you need to know in addition to counting VOCs to choose a safer paint for your family and the environment?

 Look for paints that have 50 g/liter of VOC content or less.
 Manufacturers measure VOC content before colorants are added, and they often contain VOCs of their own.
 So to minimize VOCs, make sure to ask the paint dealer about the VOC content of their pigments.
 Many brands have certain color ranges that have reduced or no VOCs.

 What do the different “green” certifications mean?

 Some paint brands promote their green cred on their cans, highlighting certifications that are self-awarded or from independent groups.
 Look for third-party certifications including Green Seal and Green Wise.
-A great selection of these paints is available at Ecohaus.
-They have stores in Seattle, Portland, and San Francisco and the brands are available nationwide.

 Use high quality, durable paint.